Can Stress Cause Headaches? Symptoms, Triggers & Quick Relief

 - Short breaks during mentally demanding work

-- Breathing exercises to calm the nervous system
+- Breathing exercises

 - Improving sleep consistency